A Good Man - Cover

 “Guess so.”

-She walked with me through the school, heading for the sixth form common room and our lockers.
+She walked with me through the school, heading for the sixth form Common Room and our lockers.

 “What happened, if you don’t mind me asking?”
 She must have seen on my face that I wasn’t inclined to talk about it.
 I know I don’t hide my feelings very well.
 I never have.
-“It’s just that there are so many rumours flying around and if I knew the truth, I might be able to defuse some of them.
+She quickly added, “It’s just that there are so many rumours flying about, and if I knew the truth, I might be able to defuse some of them.
 Some people are saying you got into a really big argument, which doesn’t sound like the two of you.
 There’s one rumour that you hit her, which I don’t believe for a second, and one rumour that she hit you, which seems ridiculous.”

 I gave her a small smile and said, “I didn’t hit her, and she didn’t hit me.
 And there was no argument.”